-Here is a list of NAL's Statements and Disclaimers.
-Where applicable there are links to the appropriate pages on the Agricultural Research Service (ARS) or United States Department of Agriculture (USDA) sites.
-If you have any comments or questions about the information presented here, please forward them to Contact Us.
+Where applicable, the National Agricultural Library's (NAL) Statements and Disclaimers link to the appropriate pages on the Agricultural Research Service (ARS) or United States Department of Agriculture (USDA) websites.
+If you have any comments or questions about the information presented here, please contact us.

 Freedom of Information Act